grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] **Check `binaries_architecture.md` for existing `verify_commitments` function signatures before implementing.**
 - [ ] Move logic from the old `verify_commitments` binary.
 - [ ] Wire it up as the `verify-commitments` subcommand.
+- [ ] Add verification logic using real collected data
+- [ ] Test verification with real Twitter data
+- [ ] Ensure config file can be swapped for different Twitter accounts/roles
 - [ ] **Create tests for the verify-commitments subcommand by moving appropriate tests from the old binary.**
 - [ ] Update `README.md` to document the new `cliptions verify-commitments` command.
 - [ ] Update `Cargo.toml` to version `0.6.5`.